piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </tag>
 ```

-As mentioned in the table the **constant** type of an argument accepts a shortcut or a full qualified constant name.
-As
+As mentioned in the table the **constant** type of argument accepts a shortcut or a full qualified constant name.
+As the
-the shortcut I mean the notation "tag_type::constant" e.g. "jungi.mobile_devices::MOBILE".
-This notation refers to a
+shortcut I mean the notation "tag_type::constant" e.g. "jungi.mobile_devices::MOBILE".
+This notation refers to a constant
-constant located in the tag.
-Naturally you can refer to a global constants e.g. "SOME_CONSTANT" and to constants located
+located in the tag.
+Naturally you can refer to a global constants e.g. "SOME_CONSTANT" and to constants located in classes
-in classes like in the example above.
+like in the example above.

 Also you can define a scalar value for a `<tag />` element as shown on the example below: